 For instance, try some of these variations and compare your results:

-- Run the test on different devices (tablet, laptop, mobile phone).
+- Test on different devices (tablet, laptop, mobile phone).

-- Run the test on a computer plugged into the router with an Ethernet/LAN cable, instead of over WiFi.
+- Instead of testing over Wifi, test on a computer plugged into the router with an Ethernet/LAN cable.

-- Run the test first thing in the morning, again in the middle of the day, and again late at night.
+- Test first thing in the morning, again in the middle of the day, and again late at night.

-- Run the test when the whole family is online.
+- First, test when the whole family is online.
 Then run it again when only one or two devices are connected to the internet.

-If you’re not up for all the experimenting, then simply understand that each and every one of these factors comes into play when you look at your connection speed at any moment.
+If you’re not up for experimenting, simply understand that every one of these factors comes into play when you consider your connection speed at any moment.

 So… is my internet speed good or not?

 We circle back to where we started — that ultimate question every internet user really wants to answer: is my internet connection fast enough?
-Now that you understand more about how the pieces fit together, you should be able to answer that question for yourself.
+Now that you understand how the pieces fit together, you can answer that question for yourself.

 As you do, here are a few final points to keep in mind: